 54. It is admitted that the Wake County Superior Court issued a TRO, ex parte, and based solely upon the representations made to the Court by Plaintiff, at 5:15 p.m.
 EDT on Friday, May 22, 2015, the contents of which speak for themselves.
 It is admitted that Plaintiff made no attempt to provide notice to CAH or its attorney, or to HMC or RCHA prior to the proceeding despite Plaintiff knowing Defendants' identities and contact information.
-It is admitted that the TRO set a hearing on Plaintiff's Motion for Preliminary Injunction for Monday, June 1, 2015.
+It is admitted that RCHA is not a party to the TRO.
+It is admitted that the TRO set a hearing on Plaintiff's Motion for Preliminary Injunction for Monday, June 1,

+2015.
 It is admitted that a copy of the TRO is attached to the Amended Complaint as Exhibit 5.
 Except as admitted herein, the allegations of Paragraph 54 are denied.